openvinotoolkit/open_model_zoo/demos/python_demos/cocosnet_demo/README.md

   -g GENERATIVE_MODEL, --generative_model GENERATIVE_MODEL
                         Required.
 Path to an .xml file with a trained generative model
+  -s SEGMENTATION_MODEL, --segmentation_model SEGMENTATION_MODEL
+                        Required.
+Path to an .xml file with a trained semantic segmentation model
+  -ii INPUT_IMAGES, --input_images INPUT_IMAGES
+                        Required.
+Path to a folder with input images or path to a input image
   -is INPUT_SEMANTICS, --input_semantics INPUT_SEMANTICS
                         Required.
 Path to a folder with semantic images or path to a semantic image
-  -ri REFERENCE_IMAGE, --reference_image REFERENCE_IMAGE
+  -ri REFERENCE_IMAGES, --reference_images REFERENCE_IMAGES
                         Required.
 Path to a folder with reference images or path to a reference image
   -rs REFERENCE_SEMANTICS, --reference_semantics REFERENCE_SEMANTICS
                         Required.
 Path to a folder with reference semantics or path to a reference semantic -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Path to directory to save the result -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
+                        Path to directory to save the results -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
                         Optional.
 Required for CPU custom layers.
 Absolute MKLDNN (CPU)-targeted custom layers.
 Absolute path to